 six runs in 5 1/3 innings.
 Showing perhaps some weariness for the first time

 Manager Mike Matheny said of

-Lynn, "I don't think he

 Lynn, who is 10-3, said he felt the best Sunday that he had felt all season.
 However, he acknowledged the last two games "were both really bad.
 They were the worst two starts of my career.

 "I'm giving up too many hits and too many runs.
 I've got to pitch better, plain and simple."

 After dropping to .500 for the fifth time this season, the Cardinals returned to three games over for the first time since May 31.

 There were six home runs Sunday, four by the Royals, but the key plays in the game were much quieter.